CLARIAH/DANE-server/README.md

     /DANE/job/<job_id>/retry

 Resume a job, if it has crashed.

+    /DANE/job/<job_id>/delete

+Deletes the job

     /DANE/search/<source_id>

 Return the job_id's for all jobs that have this source_id.

+    /DANE/job/inprogress

+Returns a list of job_id's for in progress jobs, or jobs which have errored.

+    /DANE/task/<task_id>

+Get information about this task

+    /DANE/task/<task_id>/forceretry

+This will force the DANE-server to retry this task, even if it completed successfully or is already queued.

+    /DANE/task/<task_id>/reset

+Reset the task state to `201`

 ## Examples